AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 evolution can be incremental.
 This allows me to release more improvements to you quicker than is traditionally possible.

-I believe there is value in this approach and I hope you will experience this value as the work evolves over time.
-That said, it also means that you will encounter words that have been bolded inconsistently at times, some instances where a Greek phrase has yet to be brought over, etc.

-If you find something particularly needful, please let me know.
+If you find something incorrect or in need of further fleshing out, please let me know.
 I will endeavor to implement changes where readers desire at the highest priority.
-You can reach me via email at <dave@davemackey.net>.
+You can reach me via email at
+<dave@davemackey.net>.

 Note: You can see the end of this volume for details on what has changed from the original version and various details of my methodology for choosing what to change and how.
-I have been obsessive in my attempt to respect the text while improving it's clarity.
+I have been obsessive in my attempt to respect the text while improving its clarity.

 # Foreword (1899)